jganseman/isse-plus/README.md

 ```
 should work.

 Most of the changes done to the ISSE core pertain to an update of JUCE.
+See commit `f7c26bd1ac1a4a8960c520e1ce342caa5dda2a1a` for details.
 This includes mostly:
-- renaming a few classes to resolve namespace clashes with new JUCE functionality
+- renaming a few classes to resolve namespace clashes with new JUCE functionality (e.g. regarding FFT)
 - updating function calls after function signature updates: removing deprecated / adding new parameters etc.
-See commit `f7c26bd1ac1a4a8960c520e1ce342caa5dda2a1a` for most of the changes.
+- an update to the generated JUCE config files, related to a newer version of Projucer.

 The project depends on FFTW, and builds by default as a "fat binary" for
 i386 and x86_64.
 FFTW therefore needs to be built as fat binary on your